Catalyst guide

 The weather and temperature play a large part in how long it takes for the resin system to cure.
 When calculating cure times make sure you take into account the temperature of the deck and resin system along with the ambient air temperature.

 How the materials have been stored and how long they've been kept will also affect curing times.
-The standard shelf life for these resin products are between 2-6 months so don't buy stock you know you're not going to need and use the resins and catalysts as soon as possible to ensure optimum performance.
+The standard shelf life for these resin products is between 2-6 months so don't buy stock you know you're not going to need and use the resins and catalysts as soon as possible to ensure optimum performance.